biomedswe/BASE/README.md

 RNA-seq reads: (in fastq.gz format) into $HOME/BASE/rna_seq/reads

-or create soft links to the folder with "ln -s"
+or create soft links between these folders and the files with "ln -s"

 ### 4. Run main.py and follow instructions in program